Rewriting the Archetypes: A New Map for Neurodivergent Minds

 Signal Phrase: "Let's find the gold in the ashes."

-Medicine: Purpose Alignment.
-Before disruption, ask “What evolution does this serve?”
+Medicine: Purpose alignment.
+Before the disruption, ask what evolution it serves.
 Ground rebellion in contribution.

 Signal Phrase: "What happens if we turn it inside out?"